Code-Institute-Submissions/uc-frontend-milestone/README.md

 ## Tests perfomed

 The HTML and CSS was checked using [W3C Validation](https://validator.w3.org/).
-The CSS passed without issue.
-The HTML has a number of errors highlighted in the embed code of the Youtube video and in the embedded Google Maps.
-In future iterations of the site these errors will be looked at in more detail and fixed if possible - the errors do not appear to affect the functionality of the website in any of the tests that have been run.
+All code passed without errors.

 All the navbar links and the collapsable navbar function as intended.
 Tapping on a link in the navbar makes the page jump instantly to the corresponding section.
 The user can return to the top of the page by clicking the logo in the footer.